 There are many vegetable crops that can be grown in the average garden, but there are few as easy and rewarding as growing garlic.
-Whether it's planting the bulbs in fall when most other crops are finished, the enjoyment of seeing the young garlic plants popping out of the ground first in spring or digging up the new garlic bulbs in late summer when other storage crops are still growing, garlic keeps things interesting all year.
+Whether it's planting the bulbs in fall when most other crops are finished growing or the enjoyment of seeing the young garlic plants popping out of the ground first in spring, garlic keeps things interesting all year.

-Garlic growing can be as simple as planting a few bulbs in a flower bed for fun and as elaborate as growing thousands of plants for a market garden.
-No matter how much garlic you grow or what your purpose for planting is, the same basic principles of growing can be used for both large and small growers.
-For serious garlic growers, we highly recommend that you read through our growing pages listed below and any other sources you have access to (books, articles, etc.).
-Also, testing out techniques and strategies when growing your own garlic is very important.
-What works in one climate or soil type, might not work in another so doing a little experimenting every growing season is a very good idea.
+Garlic growing can be as simple as planting a few bulbs in a flower bed for fun or as elaborate as growing an entire field with thousands of plants to sell to customers.
+No matter how much garlic you grow or what your purpose for planting is, the same basic principles for growing can be used for both large and small growers.

-The following page links below have detailed advice on how to give your garlic crop the best chance of success.
-Garlic growing is a bit of an art and often comes down to personal preferences with some techniques.
-As well, we've included brief descriptions of how we grow our garlic.
+The following pages listed below have advice on how to give your garlic crop the best chance of success.
+As well, we've included brief descriptions of how we grow our own garlic.
 Just look for the paragraphs with a little red tractor beside them to see how we do things on our farm.

 - Choosing Garlic Seed - Size, quality and sources.